What to Do If Your Child Is Bullied or Is a Bully

 - Ask your child what happened, and don’t rush to judgment.
 There are 2 sides to every story; try to get as much information as you can.

-- Acknowledge his pain, and spend time just listening.
+- Acknowledge their pain, and spend time just listening.

-- Ask your child how he thinks the situation should be handled, and try to work together on a plan to handle the bullying.
-If there is a safety concern, be upfront with your child that you may have to handle it with the school or other parents; don’t go behind his back.
+- Ask your child how they think the situation should be handled, and try to work together on a plan to handle the bullying.
+If there is a safety concern, be upfront with your child that you may have to handle it with the school or other parents; don’t go behind their back.

 - Notify administrators (or the coaches or parents), and ask for a plan to prevent it from happening again if the bullying took place at school (or on a sports team, at a friend’s house, etc.).